 - Send a thank you note to three people that have helped automate your life in perhaps an overlooked way (ex: mail person, your significant other, office manager)

 Join us on this Journey!

 If you’re looking for more guidance and want to dive deeper, join us for the course by the same name of this article: How to Gain Personal Clarity.
-We kick off on July 2 for three months, and meet weekly for thirteen weeks.
+We kick off our Fall Cohort on October 6, 2020, for three months, and meet weekly for thirteen weeks.
 We will be further adventuring into the depths of Energy, Values, History and Story as tied to Self, Others and the World of Possibility.
 Join us on this journey!